OSATs, foundries, and IDMs all want to impact the growing advanced packaging market.

-- What we get right and what we get wrong ?
+- What we got right, what we got wrong

 - Advanced packaging platforms

-- What happened in 2018 and what to expect in next 2 years?
+- What happened in 2019 and what to expect in the next two years?

 - Semiconductor industry trends and market drivers

-- Effect of US-China trade dispute on semiconductor business and supply chain
+- Effect of the U.S.-China trade dispute on the semiconductor business and supply chain

 - Player landscape and positioning